LindemannRock/craft-redirect-manager/README.md

 1. Your plugin encounters a 404 (e.g., `/my-plugin/xyz` doesn't exist)
 2. You call `handleRedirect404()` to check if a redirect exists
 3. Redirect Manager searches for matching redirects
-4. Statistics are recorded with your plugin as the source
+4. Analytics are recorded with your plugin as the source
 5. Returns redirect data if found, or `null` if not

 ### Integration Method 2: Push Redirects